vk-cs/docs-public/docs/en/main/additionals/account/project/edit/edit.md

 This mechanism allows you to prevent the presence of unconscious additional costs on the project, it is especially useful if there is an attached automatic replenishment or a post-paid settlement method.

-If it is necessary to freeze the project, i.e. to suspend debiting money, then you need to stop all virtual machines and delete resources that fall under automatic billing: disks, buckets, backups, etc. With this approach, you can save some of the resources of your project for a while if you plan to return to using the VK CS platform later.
+If it is necessary to freeze the project, i.e. to suspend debiting money, then you need to stop all virtual machines and delete resources that fall under automatic billing: disks, buckets, backups, etc. With this approach, you can save some of the resources of your project for a while if you plan to return to using the VK Cloud platform later.
 There are no other ways to freeze the project.

 ## Transfer resources between projects

-Within the framework of the VK CS platform, there is a limited set of options for transferring resources between projects.
+Within the framework of the VK Cloud platform, there is a limited set of options for transferring resources between projects.
 Transferring data from one project to another is possible for [Disks](https://mcs.mail.ru/docs/ru/base/iaas/vm-volumes).